 In case something goes wrong during the encryption process, you should back up your computer before running the SWDE installer.

-The requirement to use CrashPlan has been suspended for now, but it is still strongly recommended as a secure, monitored, convenient, and free backup solution.
+The School of Medicine recommends using CrashPlan: it's a secure, monitored, convenient backup system — and it's free for School of Medicine affiliates.
 Additionally, the SoM can assist you in restoring your information from CrashPlan, in the event of a hard drive crash or lost computer.
+While it is not currently required, it is strongly recommended.

-For instructions and help with installation, visit the Data Security Program's CrashPlan Guide.
+For instructions and help with installation, visit the School of Medicine's CrashPlan Guide.

 Preparing for Encryption: Key/Password